sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

   open: true
 ---

-Now that we have completed the first thing mentioned in the [First Step](/first-step), which is setup your development environment.
+Now that we have completed the first thing mentioned in the [First Step](/first-step), which is setting up your development environment.
 There are two more things to do:

 1. Build and run the kernel.
 2. Modify at least one line of code and see the effect of the modification.